-This campus tour is the best (online) way to experience Neumont University's campus in downtown Salt Lake City, Utah.
+This campus tour is the best (online) way to experience Neumont's campus in downtown Salt Lake City, Utah.
 We'll walk you through the historic building, pointing out key stops along the way as well as some features that make us unique.
 If you'd like to experience Neumont in person, we'd be happy to arrange a visit.

 Feel free to wander around the campus using the menu bar or use the arrows to follow the tour and make sure you don't miss anything.